What You Need to Know

 Language access for families

-The Translation and Interpretation Department provides free language access to PPS parents and guardians.
-Request an interpreter for oral communication at school meetings or request written translation of documents.
-School staff can help submit those requests.
-Bilingual staff is also available to answer your questions during school hours.
-Call the PPS Language Line at:
+The Language Access Services Department provides free services to PPS parents and guardians.
+You can ask schools to help you with scheduling an interpreter for oral communication at school meetings or request written translation of documents.

 Registering for school